-There are some photographs that just stick with you.
-Images that once you see them, you simply can’t unsee — and it happens across virtually all genres of photography.
+There are some photographs that just stick with you—images that once you see them, you simply can’t unsee.
+It happens across virtually all genres of photography.
 A single image, a particular project or an entire body of work seeps into our being and becomes a point of reference along an internal visual continuum.
-When I first saw the work of Nick Brandt, it was unlike anything I’d ever seen.
+When I first saw the work of Nick Brandt, it was unlike anything I had ever seen.
 His photographs taken in East Africa transcended any wildlife photography that I had seen before.
-Nick was somehow able to photograph the souls of these animals, not just their image or likeness.
-In his newest body of work, called Inherit the Dust, Nick returns to East Africa to show how habitat loss as a result of population explosion and urbanization are dramatically changing the landscape and threatening biodiversity and the continued existence of species that roamed the plains for thousands of years prior to the proliferation of man.
+Nick is somehow able to photograph the souls of the animals, not just their image or likeness.
+In his newest body of work, called Inherit the Dust, Nick returns to East Africa to show how habitat loss as a result of population explosion and urbanization are dramatically changing the landscape and threatening biodiversity and the continued existence of species that roamed the plains of Africa for thousands of years prior to the proliferation of man.
 It’s a fascinating conversation and an incredibly powerful body of work.